 Having a garden means plenty of different creatures can wreak havoc on your hard work.
 One common garden nuisance in many areas is the squirrel.

-Squirrels love to dig up tulip bulbs and nibble on other plants.
+Squirrels love to dig up tulip bulbs and eat other plants.
 While they may look cute, don’t be fooled!
-They can cause significant damage to your garden.
+They can dig up bulbs, eat fruits and vegetables, and damage young plants.

-And as mentioned, squirrels can enter your attic and disturb everything down there.
+And as mentioned, squirrels can enter your attic and make noise and damage things.
 They can gnaw through wiring and insulation, and their sharp claws can even tear open attic vents [1].

 How to Get Rid of Squirrels Naturally

-Whether these rodents are entering your garden or home, keeping them away is essential.
+Whether squirrels are getting into your garden or your home, keeping them away is essential.
 The methods below will help get rid of squirrels without harming them.

 1. Remove Food Sources